DerekPascarella/TeamInnocent-EnglishPatchPCFX/README.md

 <br><br>
 Fast-forward fifteen years, the three young women - Saki, Lilis, and Ariel - now work for the Galactic Police, and are determined to find the truth behind their origins (and the experiments).
 They're sent on three dangerous missions - missions they might not survive...
 <br><br>
-"Team Innocent: The Point of No Return - G.C.P.O.SS" is an adventure game with action elements, consisting of three separate missions.
-The player controls Saki most of the time, but other girls temporarily become available as playable characters as well.
-The heroine must explore a large location, collecting items and solving a few puzzles on the way.
-The young women can also find and equip various weapons, from pistols to axes.
-The player can choose one of the four action modes: punching, kicking, shooting, and (in specific instances only) jumping.
-The girls are navigated from third-person perspective on pre-rendered backgrounds with constantly changing camera angles, similarly to the "Alone in the Dark" games, except for the protagonists being sprites and not 3D models.
-The game has a few anime-style cutscenes and voice-overs for dialogues.
-<br><br>
 The latest version of this patch is <a href="https://github.com/DerekPascarella/JungRhythm-EnglishPatchSaturn/releases/download/1.0/Jung.Rhythm.English.-.v1.0.zip">0.9</a>.

 <h2>Table of Contents</h2>